anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Year A: complete for Advent and Christmas Day
 * Year B: hardly begun
 * Year C: complete from Easter Day onwards
-* Festivals: complete between 14 September and 28 October
+* Festivals: complete from September to November

 ## The Bible and the lectionary